Farm Tours

 Although male alpacas reach reproductive age at about 18 months, they should not be allowed to mate until at least 2½ years of age.
 Earlier matings may result in damage to the penis if the prepuce has not detached from the tip, a process that is not complete in 100% of males until 3 years old [24].
 Damage caused by premature matings may then result in associating mating with pain and prevent a successful stud career.
 Moreover, the testes do not physically mature until 3 years of age and a correlation has been shown between testicular length and the onset of sperm production [72].

 Very occasionally, a corpus luteum remains functional and secreting progesterone even without an active pregnancy.
 This results in the female being unreceptive to males and is known as a retained corpus luteum.
-It is easily treated by a vet.
+A vet is able to treat this with injections of a prostaglandin, PGF2α.

 On introduction of a male, a receptive female will kush (sit) for the male to mount her which he does whilst making a distinctive orgeling sound, believed to be another contributing factor to the induction of ovulation.
 It is noteworthy that females can be induced to ovulate by sitting next to an enclosure where mating is happening.
 Some females will not initially be receptive to the male who may bite at the back legs or rise up and put his weight on the hind-quarters to make the female cush.
 Other females will be totally unreceptive to the male's advances and do everything she can to avoid mating.
 The reason for this could include that the female simply does not like the male or perhaps already has a high progesterone level for whichever reason.
 Later attempts to mate this alpaca pair may be successful but it must be remembered that the females are instinctively selective.